Johfil/Johfil/README.md

-Hey!
-I've just graduated from LeWagon, I learned about Ruby on Rails, SQL, HTML, CSS, JS during the bootcamp and is thrilled to learn new languages
+LeWagon graduate, Ruby on Rails, SQL, HTML, CSS, JS
 <!---
 Johfil/Johfil is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.